alibaba-archive/AutoRecyclerAdapter/README.md

 >One day，I decided RecyclerView.Adapter use all **if and else** wipe out，let RecyclerView.Adapter Automated configuration.

----

 ## [中文文档](https://github.com/ruzhan123/AutoRecyclerAdapter/blob/master/README_CH.md)

-## AutoRecyclerAdapter

-* Use ViewHolder.class ＋ reflect dynamic create ViewHolder
+* Use ViewHolder.class and reflect dynamic create ViewHolder
 * Use ViewHolder.class.hashCode()  as RecyclerVew.Adapter ViewType
 * Use package class to ViewType，spanSize build connection，Is no longer create field or extend class
 * Use AutoHolder，dynamic set model